There are no guarantees for the talented musician.

-So, I got up this morning and viewed my newsfeeds on social media.
-I found a very disturbing article by Billboard online.
-It was entitled “Best Buy to pull CD’s” and “Target threatens to pay labels for CD’s only, when they sell”.
+So, I got up this morning and viewed my newsfeed on social media.
+I found very disturbing articles by Billboard online.
+They were entitled “Best Buy to pull CDs” and “Target threatens to pay labels for CDs only when they sell”.
 So, stores are moving on.
 They no longer want to back the music industry, like they should.
 All of those decades, the music industry has been good to these retail chains.
 This is how you repay the music industry?
 This is how you treat your faithful shoppers?
 I can recall shopping at these retailers just because of their music selection.
-I could spend hours just sifting through the CD’s that were available.
-Always looking for the best price.
-Even willing to pay the higher price, just so that I could enjoy my music.
+I could spend hours just sifting through the CDs that were available.
+Always looking for the best price, and even willing to pay the higher price, just so that I could enjoy my music.
 Technology and greed has crippled a once lucrative business and industry that is on the verge of going extinct.
 If you don’t believe me, talk to some of the musicians that can no longer make money off the music they spend hours upon hours making, promoting, and singing.
-That is why some just give up.
-Because there is no money to be made anymore.
-Unless you already have a name for yourself, and can book tours, concerts, commercials, and T.V. shows, you’re not going to make it.
+That is why some just give up; because there is no money to be made anymore, unless you already have a name for yourself and can book tours, concerts, commercials, and T.V. shows.

-Honestly, I could look past the nostalgia of it all, if the music industry was making “real” money off of digital downloads.
-Don’t get me wrong.
-They make money.
-Just not the kind of money they were once making with other types of media, like CD’s, cassettes, and vinyl records.
+Honestly, I could look past the nostalgia of it all if the music industry was making “real” money off of digital downloads.
+Don’t get me wrong...they make money.
+Just not the kind of money they were once making with other types of media like CDs, cassettes and vinyl records.
 As previously mentioned, there are websites providing users the convenience of downloading music.
 The current plan is not working in the best interest of musicians.
-Out of that 1.29 or less, the artist gets a small percentage of each download.
+Out of that $1.29 or less, the artist gets a small percentage of each download.
 It’s not even worth it.
-I have made some suggestions, but more is needed and on a larger scale.
+I have made some suggestions, but more are needed and on a larger scale.